TeseoLou/codoku/README.md

 These features form the core structure of the **Codoku** website and are consistently available to all users throughout their experience.

 ### **5.1.1 Theme Toggle**

-The theme toggle allows users to switch between light and dark display modes instantly, improving comfort and accessibility.
+The Theme Toggle permits users to switch between light and dark visual modes based on preference or ambient lighting conditions.
+It promotes accessibility and personalization by offering visually distinct styles for different contexts.

-Users can switch between visually distinct themes.A soft light theme for clarity, and a darker theme for reduced glare and low-light usability.
+Users can select a soft, high-contrast light theme or a glare-reducing dark mode, making Codoku more usable across environments, from bright classrooms to late-night settings.
+This is done when you click or tap the switch labeled 'Display' in the navigation bar to toggle modes.
+Icons and label colors update dynamically to indicate the current state.

 **Benefits**:
 - Enhances usability for users in different lighting conditions.